 5. Margaritas Mexican Restaurant

-Margaritas Mexican Restaurant, a small New Hampshire chain, introduced a new, limited-time menu, which doubled as a half mask/moustache.
+Margaritas Mexican Restaurant, a small New Hampshire chain, introduced a new, limited-time menu, which doubled as a half mask/mustache.
 Guests could hold the menu up to their face and take a fun, silly picture.
 The restaurant incorporated the quirky hashtag #NewMoustache so guests could easily search and identify other patrons who had uploaded photos as well.

 6. Taco Bell

 Taco Bell dumped their old slogan “Think outside the bun” for “Live más,” which means “live more.”
-Their Instagram promotion certainly encouraged loyal fans to get out and live by doing the craziest, most absurd and interesting things with their new Doritos Locos Tacos in tow.
+Their Instagram promotion certainly encouraged loyal fans to get out and live by doing the craziest, most absurd, and interesting things with their new Doritos Locos Tacos in tow.
 Browsing through the hashtag #LiveMasContest and #TacoBell, you’ll see a range of creative and unusual photos including tacos on a sleeping baby, tacos on a pool table, enormous tacos, tacos eaten on a unicycle, tacos on a dog and tacos with an aerial silk artist.

 Creating a brand-official Instagram account and filling it with behind-the-scenes photos like in these examples can create a personal bond with guests that will make them love your brand, not just your food.